DanWahlin/Featured-Content/README.md

     }
     ```

-1. `npm run deploy` to deploy your code to the `gh-pages` branch in your repository.
+1. Run `npm run deploy` to deploy your code to the `gh-pages` branch in your repository.

 1. Visit your GitHub Pages site at https://[your-username].github.io/[your-repo-name].